kerimoyle/cellml-specification/src/reference/examples/reset_usecase_2_stimuluscurrent.rst

 3. And applied.
 4. The state hasn’t changed: (x’,t,p’)==(x,t,p), so reset rule processing halts.

-At t=101 we detect that x==101, so rule 2 becomes active The reset value for rule 2 is calculated to be 0
+1. At t=101 we detect that x==101, so rule 2 becomes active.
+2. The reset value for rule 2 is calculated to be 0.
-The reset value for rule 2 is applied
+3. The reset value for rule 2 is applied.
-The system is now in a new state (x’,t’,p’)!=(x,t,p), so restart Since x==101, rule 2 is active
+4. The system is now in a new state (x’,t’,p’)!=(x,t,p), so restart.

+1. Since x==101, rule 2 is active.
-The reset value is calculated
+2. The reset value is calculated,
-And applied
+3. And applied.
-The state hasn’t changed: (x’,t,p’)==(x,t,p), so reset rule processing halts
+4. The state hasn’t changed: (x’,t,p’)==(x,t,p), so reset rule processing halts.